saltudelft/type4py-vscode-ext/README.md

 - **Rate limit**: 5 requests per hour and 100 requests per day.
 - **File size**: Python source files of up to 1K LoC can be processed.

+# Known Issues
+- When performing type autocompletion, a space after annotation syntax symbols like `:` or `->` changes the list of predicted types based on the matched pattern.

 # Design
 ![](images/design.png)